tylercartwright/nascardata/README.md

 *NASCAR_1949.xlsx* is what the script outputs when the year 1949 is entered.

 ## Step #2: Querying the Data
 The second part of this process takes place in Microsoft SQL Server.
 Queries are done to interpret data. *NASCAR_1949_AvgFinish.sql* is a query done on the data imported from *NASCAR_1949.xlsx* to take the sum of a driver's finishes and divide it by the number of races they've run to determine their average finish for that season.
-The resulting output can be seen in *NASCAR_1949_AvgFinish.xlsx*.
+The resulting output can be seen in *NASCAR_1949_AvgFinish.xlsx*. *NASCAR_1949_Wins.sql* is a query done to count driver wins, and *NASCAR_1949_Wins.xlsx* is that query's output.

 If there's one driver this project taught me to respect, it's Jack White, who showed up to a single race, won, and did not come back (until the next year, which is admittedly less amusing).